 This is news to most economists.
 The cause of the recession is not easy money by the Fed, or the bursting of the housing bubble, or excessive risk-taking through complicated financial instruments?
 It's insufficient antitrust prosecution?
 The claim is hardly plausible.
 Prosecuting successful businesses will help the recovery?
 Again, hard to believe

-Why prosecute firms whose products large majorities of consumers have found most valuable?
+Why prosecute firms whose products large majorities of consumers have found most valuable?and notes

 Should a firm be punished for giving discounts?
 A discount to a repeat customer is a ubiquitous business practice from local delis to auto repair shops, hardly monopolists in any sense.
 At various points in her presentation Ms. Varney stated that the ambition of antitrust law is to secure low prices for consumers.